 Housing inventory in Wisconsin by season

-Currently, in Wisconsin, homes typically stay on the market for 51 days.
-But every market goes through seasonal changes.
-During some months, homes get snatched up more quickly than in others.
+Currently, in Wisconsin, homes stay on the market for 74 days before going under contract.
+However, every market goes through seasonal changes.
+During busier months, homes get snatched up more quickly than others.

 Average time homes spend on market in Wisconsin